XeroOl/notitg-mirin/docs/splines.md

 # Splines
 Splines are a feature of NotITG, and aren't specific to the Mirin Template.

-tl;dr - list of points on the playfield (measured in time away from receptors, in beats) paired up with a list of mod values for those points.
+TL;DR - splines are a list of points on the playfield (measured in time away from receptors, in beats), that are paired up with a list of mod values for those points.

 Arrow properties/axes that can be spline'd:
 * X